-You need to attend an eight hour seminar only once.
-Every 3 years you will be required to attend a 30-60 minute refresher course.
+Landlords are required to attend an eight hour seminar only once.
+Landlords will be required to attend a 30-60 minute refresher course every three years.

 Please contact Officer Sam Anderson, the Crime Free Housing Coordinator, at 847-671-8567, or send an email to: email@example.com.

 Yes.
 It is required to have all the property's tenants sign one copy of the Crime Free lease addendum.
 However, please keep those signed copies in your records.
 Schiller Park does no longer need the tenant-signed copies.